You are here

 Cut shortening into flour until mixture resembles coarse cornmeal.
 Add most of the milk and stir to mix.
 Add remaining milk, if needed, to make a soft but not sticky dough.

 Bake 12–15 minutes.
-For crispy sides, place biscuits 1 inch apart; for soft sides, place biscuits close together on pan.
+For crispy sides, place biscuits 1 inch apart; for soft sides, place biscuits close together.

 Self-Rising Flour Biscuits